-Intersex is not about sexual orientation; we have as diverse a range of sexual orientations as non-intersex people.
-Intersex is not about gender identity; we have as diverse a range of gender identities as non-intersex people.
-Intersex is primarily about the body, although intersex people may have an identity that is contingent on our body’s sexual characteristics.
+Intersex is not about transition or gender identity; we have as diverse a range of gender identities as non-intersex people.
+Intersex is primarily about the body, although intersex people may have an identity that is contingent on our embodiment and natural sex characteristics.

 Although figures vary, intersex people represent a significant percentage of the population.